top of page

 STEREO REVIEW

-The world-famous pianist Ivan Moravec is one of the most important representatives of Czech piano art of the 20th century.
+The world-famous pianist Ivan Moravec is one of the most important figures in 20th-century Czech pianism.
 He was born on November 9, 1930, in Prague.
-After graduating from the Prague Conservatory in 1952, where he studied with Erna Grünfeldová), he continued with Prof. Ilona Štěpánová-Kurzová at the Faculty of Music of the Academy of Performing Arts in Prague.
-In 1957-1958, he completed piano master classes with Arturo Benedetti-Michelangeli in Arezzo, Italy.
-Ivan Moravec was subsequently invited to London for his two debuts — a solo recital at Wigmore Hall, and Prokofiev's First Piano Concerto with the Philharmonia Orchestra conducted by Gunnar Staern at the Royal Festival Hall.
+After graduating from the Prague Conservatory in 1952, where he studied with Erna Grünfeldová, he continued with Prof. Ilona Štěpánová-Kurzová at the Faculty of Music of the Academy of Performing Arts in Prague.
+In 1957–1958, he completed piano master classes with Arturo Benedetti-Michelangeli in Arezzo, Italy.
+Ivan Moravec was subsequently invited to London for two debut performances — a solo recital at Wigmore Hall, and Prokofiev's First Piano Concerto with the Philharmonia Orchestra conducted by Gunnar Staern at the Royal Festival Hall.
 His two performances met with great critical acclaim in both The Daily Telegraph and The Times.
 Following his success, Ivan Moravec was invited in 1962 to make two recordings for the American Connoisseur Society featuring works by Mozart, Beethoven, Chopin, and Franck.

-At the end of the 1950s, he also made his public appearance with the Czech Philharmonic Orchestra under Karel Ančerl.
+At the end of the 1950s, he also performed with the Czech Philharmonic Orchestra under Karel Ančerl.
 He was again invited to London for concerts with the Philharmonia Orchestra and conductor Hans Schmidt-Isserstedt.
-When the legendary conductor George Szell heard the recordings of Ivan Moravec, he invited him to the United States as a soloist in Beethoven's Fourth Piano Concerto.
-Four concerts with The Cleveland Orchestra in Cleveland, Hartford, and New York's Carnegie Hall turned out to be a resounding success and launched the artist’s international career, during which time Ivan Moravec visited virtually every major international venue.
-He was a regular guest at music festivals in Tanglewood, Ravina, Blossom, Montreux, Salzburg, Edinburgh, Aldeburgh, Schleswig-Holstein, and the Mostly Mozart Festival in New York.
-He performed at a total of twenty-one concerts at the Prague Spring Festival between 1962 and 2012.
+When the legendary conductor George Szell heard Ivan Moravec's recordings, he invited him to the United States as a soloist in Beethoven's Fourth Piano Concerto.
+Four concerts with The Cleveland Orchestra in Cleveland, Hartford, and New York's Carnegie Hall turned out to be a resounding success and launched the artist’s international career, after which he performed in virtually every major international concert hall.
+He was a regular guest at music festivals in Tanglewood, Ravinia, Blossom, Montreux, Salzburg, Edinburgh, Aldeburgh, Schleswig-Holstein, and the Mostly Mozart Festival in New York.
+He appeared in a total of twenty-one concerts at the Prague Spring Festival between 1962 and 2012.

-He made numerous recordings at home and abroad, which were released on gramophone records and CDs.
+He made numerous recordings both at home and abroad, which were released on gramophone records and CDs.
 Most of the recordings made in the United States were awarded Recording of the Year, and they were repeatedly nominated for a Grammy Award.
-Phillips included a selection of these recordings in its prestigious anthology Great Pianists of the 20th Century, in which Ivan Moravec is the only one representing Czech piano art.
-His recording of four Mozart concertos with Sir Neville Marriner and the Academy of St. Martin in the Fields achieved remarkable success at the MIDEM festival in Cannes, which was awarded the best recording in the category of 18th century music.
-Consequently in 2002, he also received a “Lifetime Achievement” Award in Cannes.
+Philips included a selection of these recordings in its prestigious anthology Great Pianists of the 20th Century, in which Ivan Moravec is the sole representative of Czech pianism.
+His recording of four Mozart concertos with Sir Neville Marriner and the Academy of St. Martin in the Fields achieved remarkable success at the MIDEM festival in Cannes, which received the award for Best Recording in the 18th-Century Music category.
+In 2002, he also received a “Lifetime Achievement” Award in Cannes.

 In the United States, Ivan Moravec recorded for the Connoisseur Society (reissued by VAI and Supraphon), and for other prestigious labels (e.g., Nonesuch, Dorian, Hänssler Classics, VOX, and Supraphon).